SamanFekri/QouteOfDay/README.md

 ------
 ### Events
 ------
-Here are some notable events that have historically occurred in the USA on March 13:
+Here are some notable events that occur on March 13 in the USA:

-- **1781**: William Herschel discovered Uranus, becoming the first planet discovered with a telescope.
-- **1930**: The **D-Martin Grapefruit Navel Special**, initiated to use grapefruit juice and expand presents.
-- **1964**: The famous murder of Kitty Genovese occurred; her murder in New York City spurred significant discourse on urban crime and bystander intervention.
+- **2013**: Cardinal Jorge Mario Bergoglio is elected as the Pope and takes the name Pope Francis.
+This event is significant in U.S. history as it impacts American Catholics and the global Catholic Church.

+- **1997**: The Phoenix Lights phenomenon occurs, where thousands of people in Arizona and surrounding areas report seeing a mysterious series of lights in the sky, sparking discussions about unidentified flying objects (UFO
 ### Positive Qoute
 ------
-"Every day is a new beginning.
-Take a deep breath, smile, and start again! 🌅😊✨"
+"Embrace the glorious mess that you are! 🌟💖✨"